Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Example of -development - Paley's Conference and Hadamard matrices.

 \begin{proof} The group $G$ acts 2-transitively on the sets of rows and columns, hence acts transitively on pairs of row-column with different index.
 Hence the Gram matrices $A^*A$ and $AA^*$ are constant up to sign at the off-diagonal entries.
-Also, $g\in \widetilde{G}$ acts on the columns by unsigned permutation matrices $|Q|=|Q|(g)$, hence $A^*A$ is invariant under the conjugation by $|Q|(g)$ for all $g$.
+Also the action of $G$ on columnsis by unsigned permutation matrices $|Q|=|Q|(g)$ for $g\in G$, hence $A^*A$ is invariant under the conjugation by $|Q|(g)$ for all $g$.
 By the 2-transitivity of the action, we deduce that $A^*A$ is constant off the diagonal.
 Let this constant value be equal to $c$.
 Write $\mathbf j=[1,1,\ldots,1]\in \RR^q$.
-Setting up $\left(\tfrac{0}{F}\right)=0$,
+Setting up $\left(\tfrac{0}{F}\right)_n=0$,

 We compute the sum of entries of $A^*A$.

 hence $c=-1$, proving that $A^*A=qI-J$.
 Since $A^T=\left(\tfrac{-1}{F}\right)_nA$, then $B=A^T$ satisfies the same identity $B^*B=qI-J$.
 By taking complex conjugates, we get $AA^*=qI-J$.